softprops/cargopants/README.md

 > a comfortable outfit for storehousing crate orders and receipts

-Cargo pants an an comfortably fitting interface for [crates.io](https://crates.io/).
-Some requests require authentication in the form of an api token, to obtain one, visit [this page](https://crates.io/me) in your web browser.
+Cargo pants is a comfortably fitting interface for [crates.io](https://crates.io/).
+Some requests require authentication in the form of an API token, to obtain one, visit [this page](https://crates.io/me) in your web browser.

 ## usage